Farming ducks for meat

 Once farmed ducks are heavy enough for slaughter - around 3.1 to 3.5kg, usually at around 42 to 56 days old - they're caught, placed in transport crates and transported to an abattoir for slaughter.

-Find out about some of the key welfare issues for meat ducks.
+Find out about some of the key welfare issues for farmed ducks.